nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

   - Use the `/api/nodes` API to check for partitions in a RabbitMQ cluster.

 - check\_rabbitmq\_cluster
-  - Use the `/api/nodes` API to check how many node are alived in the cluster.
+  - Use the `/api/nodes` API to check how many node are alive in the cluster.

 - check\_rabbitmq\_queue
   - Use the `/api/queue` API to collect the number of pending, ready and